Consensus on IOTA

 - Fast finality: Transactions reach finality in a short time, reducing the risk of rollbacks.

-- Energy efficiency: Unlike Proof-of-Work (PoW), Mysticeti's consensus mechanism requires minimal computational resources.
+- Energy efficiency: Unlike Proof-of-Work (PoW), a BFT consensus mechanism requires minimal computational resources.

 - Security & decentralization: The protocol resists common attacks by relying on an honest majority of validators while maintaining a decentralized structure.